Food, Drink, and Tobacco Policy

 - Special Collections (Allen South Basement)

-The use of tobacco products is prohibited in all areas of the University Libraries.
+The use of tobacco products and e-cigarettes is prohibited in all areas of the University Libraries.

 - Eating in the library